Pranava116/nxu/README.md

-**NXU Not eXactly Unix**
+**NXU - Not eXactly Unix**

-Rethinking operating systems from first # NXU
+Rethinking operating systems from first principles.

-An open-source research operating system for ARM64 exploring first-principles systems engineering, privacy-first computing, and capability-based security.
+NXU is an open-source research operating system for ARM64 exploring how modern computing could be designed if we started today.

+Rather than accepting decades of existing design decisions, NXU begins by asking why each subsystem exists before deciding how it should be implemented.

-Our goal isn’t to replace existing operating systems.
-Our goal is to question long-standing assumptions, understand the fundamental constraints of computing, and build a privacy-first, security-first system through thoughtful engineering.
+The objective is not to replace existing operating systems.

+The objective is to better understand them, challenge assumptions where appropriate, and build a system through careful engineering, openness, and continuous learning.

 ⸻

 **Philosophy**

-Every subsystem in NXU begins with a simple question:
+Every subsystem in NXU starts with one question:

-Why does this exist?
+What problem are we solving?

 Instead of asking:

-“How does another operating system implement this?”
+“How does Linux implement this?”

-we ask:
+NXU asks:

-“What problem is this subsystem solving, and what is the best design for NXU?”
+“Why is this subsystem necessary?
+What constraints created it?
+Is there a simpler or more appropriate design for NXU?”

-This philosophy guides every engineering decision.
+Sometimes the answer will be identical to existing operating systems.

+Sometimes it won’t.

+Either outcome is valuable.

+Engineering decisions should be driven by understanding—not imitation.

 ⸻

-**Core Principles**
+**Engineering Principles**

-* First-principles engineering
+* First-principles systems engineering
-* Privacy-first architecture
+* Privacy-first computing
 * Capability-based security exploration
 * Simplicity over unnecessary complexity
-* Open development
 * Transparent design decisions
 * Learn in public
+* Build with the community

 ⸻

+**Project Goals**

+NXU aims to explore:

+* Modern operating system architecture
+* Secure and understandable kernel design
+* Capability-oriented security models
+* Privacy-conscious networking concepts
+* Modular subsystem design
+* Long-term maintainability
+* Open engineering discussions

+This is a long-term research project focused on learning, experimentation, and thoughtful implementation.

+⸻

 **Current Status**

-Boot
+Kernel Foundation

+Completed

 * ✅ ARM64 boot sequence
 * ✅ Kernel entry point
 * ✅ Linker configuration

-Hardware

 * ✅ PL011 UART driver
 * ✅ Serial console output
 * ✅ Exception vector setup

-In Progress
+Currently Working On

 * 🚧 Generic Timer
 * 🚧 Timer Interrupts